-Microsoft released the stable version of its new Edge browser on Jan.
-15, 2020.
-You can download it from Microsoft’s website.
+You can still download the new Edge from Microsoft’s website if you don’t want to wait for Windows Update to install it.
 After installation, it will replace the old Edge browser with the new version.
 The original version of Edge is now officially called the “Legacy” version of Edge.

 Technically, the old Edge will remain installed for compatibility reasons, but Windows will hide it.
 You can tell you’re using the new Edge because it has a new logo.
 It’s a blue-and-green swirl rather than simply a blue “e”, as the old Edge was.

 You can stop Windows Update from installing the new Edge if you like, but we don’t recommend it.
 Windows Update will just replace the old Edge browser on your Windows 10 PC with a new, more modern one that works better.
 If you ignored the old Edge, you’re free to ignore the new Edge.

 However, Microsoft understands that some businesses will want to block their PCs from installing the new Edge.
 Microsoft offers a Chromium Edge update blocker toolkit that will set a “DoNotUpdateToEdgeWithChromium” registry value, ensuring PCs don’t automatically download and install the new Edge.

 Why Did Microsoft Ditch EdgeHTML for Chromium?

 Microsoft announced it would replace Edge’s EdgeHTML rendering engine with the Chromium rendering engine in December 2018.
 That announcement was shocking at the time.
 After all, Microsoft had always gone its own way with web browsers.
 Even EdgeHTML was originally based on the Microsoft Trident rendering engine used by Internet Explorer.